Azure/Industrial-IoT/docs/deploy/howto-deploy-modules-portal.md

 9. Select **Save** and repeat step **5**.

-10. In the IoT Edge Custom Module dialog, use `opcpublisher` as name for the module and the container *image URI* as
+10. In the IoT Edge Custom Module dialog, use `publisher` as name for the module and the container *image URI* as

     ```bash
     mcr.microsoft.com/iotedge/opc-publisher:latest